 The Northern States Governors Forum, representing Nigeria’s 19 northern states, urged the federal government to arrest the violence before it spreads to other parts of the country.
 And the United Nations human rights office condemned “in the strongest terms” the killings in Izghe and elsewhere.
-About 367 people have been killed at the hands of Boko Haram in 22 separate incidents during the first six weeks of 2014.
+About 367 people have been killed at the hands of an extremist group that is located primarily in Northern Nigeria More in 22 separate incidents during the first six weeks of 2014.

 “We are appalled by the extreme and indiscriminate violence which Nigeria has being witnessing in recent times, including the attacks on two villages on 11 February, which left 39 people dead, 65 injured and reportedly 2,000 homes destroyed,” spokesperson Ravina Shamdasani told a news conference in Geneva (on Feb.
 18).

 Situated in Borno state near the Cameroon border, Izghe is a Christian enclave in Nigeria’s predominantly Muslim northern states.
 On the same day, other villages in both Borno and Adamawa states, including Kirchang, Kwambula, Shuwa, Dagu, Yinagu, Bitiku and Yazza, were attacked by gunmen.